The photovoltaic cell is a solar technology that converts sunlight directly into electrical current.

 I understand the patient’s problem understanding how all of this might work.
 But what is perplexing to me is why the medical profession doesn’t comprehend and embrace it.
 All of us learned about every aspect of the human anatomy and function in more detail than you can imagine.
 We know how connected every part of the body is.
 Yet we continue to be so fixated on finding a structural source for every symptom that we will perform endless procedures for vague indications.
 Many are high risk.

 Will someone please wake up?

 I don’t know who is going to wake up first – the medical profession or the consumers.
 The first step of treating a patient is to make the correct diagnosis.
-We continue to miss the diagnosis of the Mind Body Syndrome resulting in tremendous cost both financially and in human misery.
-Hundreds of billions of dollars are spent treating just symptoms.
-The irony is that addressing the root cause is incredibly effective and costs almost nothing.
+We continue to under-estimate the body chemistry’s role in creating physical symptoms.
+This error has resulted in tremendous costs both financially and in causing great human misery.
+Hundreds of billions of dollars are spent treating only symptoms.
+The tragedy is that addressing the root cause is effective and consistent with minimal costs.